emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.36.1`: Fixed UI issues related to the last release
 -   `0.36.0`: Implemented [Google Play’s app account deletion requirements](https://support.google.com/googleplay/android-developer/answer/13327111)
 -   `0.35.0`: Fixed the bug of always showing spinner just beneath the header in the cohort page
 -   `0.34.0`: Increased the spinner dimension + Fixed the bug of vanishing search keyword after setting the vocab preference